munificent/craftinginterpreters/book/representing-code.md

 tree type -- its name and fields -- and it prints out the Java code needed to define a class with that name and state.

-This script is a one file Java command-line app that generates a file named "Expr.java".
+This script is a tiny Java command-line app that generates a file named "Expr.java".

 <aside name="python">

+I got the idea of scripting the syntax tree classes from Jim Hugunin, creator of Jython and IronPython.

-An actual scripting language like Python or, heck, even Lox itself would be a better fit for this than Java, but I'm trying not to throw too many languages at you.
+An actual scripting language would be a better fit for this than Java, but I'm trying not to throw too many languages at you.

 </aside>